 Meet Drake Livingston.
-He was the assistant pitching coach for the Kalamazoo Growlers summer college league in Michigan last summer.
+He was the assistant pitching coach for the Kalamazoo Growlers summer college league in Michigan in 2019.
 Coach Drake was a fan favorite at games at Homer Stryker Field and became an Internet sensation across the country.

 6-Year-Old Coach Drake’s Ejection